Germany Christmas Markets

 Hotel Wilder Mann

-This morning we travel through the snow-covered Erzgebirge Mountains and stop at Wendt & Kühn for a tour and factory shopping options.
-The best-known figures are the angels, with their characteristic green wings and eleven white dots.
-The traditional artistry has been passed down through generations.
+This morning we travel through the snow-covered Erzgebirge Mountains.
 In Seiffen, the wooden toy-making center of Germany, you will find an assortment of wooden ornaments, including horsemen, light angels, and Christmas pyramids.
-In the afternoon, we visit the town of Marienberg and the workshop of Horatzscheck Kunsthandwerk.
-You have the option of staying behind in Seiffen, and our coach will transfer you to our hotel later in the day.
+The first nutcrackers were made in this region, and you will find a wide variety of the smoking men (incense burners).
+In the afternoon we visit the town of Marienberg, and also stop at the workshop of Horatzscheck Kunsthandwerk.
+You have the choice of staying behind in Seiffen, and our coach will transfer you back to our hotel later in the day.

 Hotel Wilder Mann

-This morning we venture into the Czech Republic and explore Karlovy Vary (Karlsbad); a very beautiful spa city noted for its 13 thermal springs.
+This morning we venture into the Czech Republic and explore Karlovy Vary (Karlsbad), an incredibly beautiful spa city noted for its thirteen thermal springs.
 In the 19th century the resort was the place to be and be seen.
 After our sightseeing tour we’ll enjoy a traditional Czech lunch and the famous Krušovice beer.
-Tonight's hotel, back in Germany, has a rich 300-year history as a social and intellectual meeting point, and Bach, Wagner, Goethe and Tolstoy were regular guests.
-All double and twin rooms have been upgraded to deluxe category.
+Bamberg is a World Cultural Heritage City (UNESCO) and one of the gems of Franconia.
+It is loaded with attractions, including numerous architectural treasures.
+Our hotel has been known for the high-quality Franconian gastronomy for the past 182 years and features a selection of regional dishes.

 Pack up your happy memories.
-The journey ends as we regretfully bid farewell to Europe and jet back to North America from Frankfurt International Airport (FRA), arriving home the same day.
+The journey ends as we regretfully bid farewell to Europe and jet back to North America from Munich International Airport (MUC), arriving home the same day.

 TOUR COST INCLUDES: